puyanoii/Invalid_News_URL_Title_Extraction/README.md

 An example of invalid URL: https://www.dailyconservative.com/poll-do-you-stand-with-sarah-sanders?fbclid=IwAR3Wdwducv0S4TAaDHL7ROG7ZemVsdcMLxCJGNb63OElIBUQ9e7kTQdCthI

-Title should be: "pool do you stand with sarah sanders" in the article
+The title of the news article should be: "pool do you stand with sarah sanders" in the article

 We use urllib.parse and regex to extract keywords of titles from the URLs